-Because if there ever was a more boring campaign in Slovenia, pengovsky must have slept through it.
-Because for the most part these past few weeks have been a goddamn snoozefest of biblical proportions.
+If there ever was a more boring campaign in Slovenia, pengovsky must have slept through it, seeing as for the most part these past few weeks have been a goddamn snoozefest of biblical proportions.

 Until yesterday, we learned very little about candidates’ platforms, even less about how they intend to go about enacting them should their party groups end up forming the next European Commission.